MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/October.md

 Meanwhile, the 0.3 release will add support for phrases.
 It is expected to land by the end of the month.

+## UVKBuildTool 2.0
+The new version of the [UVKBuildTool](https://github.com/MadLadSquad/UVKBuildTool) now adds support for localising web applications using the [UntitledI18N](https://github.com/MadLadSquad/UntitledI18N) library and translation format.

+## UntitledI18N 1.2
+Fixes multiple high-severity bugs in [UntitledI18N](https://github.com/MadLadSquad/UntitledI18N).

+## Youyin 0.4
+Uses the new [UVKBuildTool](https://github.com/MadLadSquad/UVKBuildTool) 2.0 to provide translations in Bulgarian.
+The site will soon be translated into other languages.

 ## Announcing BGKS
 We're announcing [BGKS](https://bgks.madladsquad.com), a website for correcting incorrect grammar, spelling and punctuation.
 It works by using a database of extracts from literature in a given language.
 Using these extracts, tests are generated, where the user has to input the